Stu Vetter Interesting Facts and Firsts

 (since the poll began in 1982-83 season).

-National Championships at two different schools (Flint Hill –
+National Championships at 3 schools

 • Holds the Longest Winning Streak in the Washington, D.C.
 Area - 59